New Labour Intermediaries, Critical Talent And Working Conditions

 Computer systems are allowing us to work collaboratively on an international scale, presenting us with valuable talent and transforming the traditional standards of work conditions.

-The international workforce has allowed for a new form of talent, referred to by CXC Global in the whitepaper “Engaging the World Wide Workforce” as “critical talent.”
+The international workforce has allowed for a new form of talent, referred to in this whitepaper “Engaging the World Wide Workforce” as “critical talent.”

 This development pushes companies to source talent who are highly skilled in not only their industry but also emerging technologies, allowing for stronger global connections.
 This affects every area of the world economy, and most directly affects the human resource departments of these organizations.

 A vital component of the international market is the increased use of traditional labor intermediaries working on a temporary basis to provide specific services to a business.
-CXC’s whitepaper states that;
+The whitepaper states that;

 Over time, as the use of this contingent workforce increased, this workforce supply chain became more extended, more sophisticated, and more technologized.

 The increase in contingents can be credited to the expansion of opportunities available to the average company as new markets began to emerge and technology made it possible to interact with them.
 Staffing suppliers can source more labor in a wider talent pool.

 Reporting that while this expansion was occurring, as was the use of contract workforce intermediaries, who stand to negotiate between employers and freelance or independent workers.

 These intermediaries focus on mostly legal and policy issues, such as;